Nave55/Box2v/README.md

 Notes-

-Renamed type field in B2BodyDef to types to deal with restricted name conflict.
+Renamed 'type' field in B2BodyDef to 'types' to deal with restricted name conflict.